Diethood » Recipes » Dinner Recipes » Seafood » San Francisco Cioppino (Fisherman’s Stew)

 • Remove from heat.
 Taste soup for salt and pepper; adjust accordingly.

-• Discard any clams and mussels that didn’t open.
+• Discard any clams and mussels that didn’t open, and remove the bay leaf.

 • Garnish with parsley and red pepper flakes.